Lower-Cost, Lower-Emissions Bioethanol

 Why Isn’t E15 Sold Year-Round Today?

 E15 sales are restricted in the summertime in most of the country because of outdated fuel regulations on evaporative emissions that were crafted more than 20 years before EPA approved the use of E15.
-These regulations do not reflect the current fuel marketplace — or the emissions improvements that E15 provides.
-Get the full story here.
+In an amendment to the Clean Air Act in 1990, Congress specified that fuel with 10% ethanol (E10 or regular) could be sold year-round to encourage the use of bioethanol-blended fuels, which provide significant reductions in tailpipe emissions.

 How Is Growth Energy Working to Increase Access to Higher Blends Like E15 at the State Level?